 - Go out of your way to do something nice for someone you don’t particularly like.

 - When you feel obliged to criticize the way your teenager is doing something, share a compliment instead.

 - Send a Christmas card to someone you’re pretty sure won’t be getting any this year.

-Those simple acts, the ones that seem inconsequential, are the very actions that send ripples into eternity.
+Those simple acts, the ones that seem inconsequential, are the very actions that bring a little light into the world and send ripples into eternity.